amilochau/github-actions/deploy/gateway-backend/README.md

-# Readme - build/netcore
+# Readme - deploy/gateway-backend

 ## Introduction

-`amilochau/github-actions/deploy/infrastructure` is a GitHub Action developed to deploy an API Management backend.
+`amilochau/github-actions/deploy/gateway-backend` is a GitHub Action developed to deploy an API Management backend.

+> NOTE: This GitHub Actions is now **OBSOLETE**, and will be removed on `amilochau/github-actions@v2`.
+You are invited to use the `deploy/infrastructure` generic template.

 ---